servicetitan/Stl.Fusion/README.md

 And that's exactly what Fusion does:
 - It spawns the observed part of the state on-demand (i.e. when you call a [Compute Service] method)
-- Ensures the dependency graph backing this part of the state stays in memory while someone uses this
+- Ensures the dependency graph backing this part of the state stays in memory while someone uses it
 - Destroys what's unobserved.

 Check out ["Scaling Fusion Services" part of the Tutorial](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part08.md) to see a much more robust description of how Fusion scales.